redox-os/ion/manual/src/introduction.md

 Syntax and feature decisions for Ion are made based upon three measurements:
  1. Is the feature useful?
  2. Is it simple to use?
- 3. Will it's implementation be efficient to parse and execute?
+ 3. Will its implementation be efficient to parse and execute?

-A feature is considered useful if there's a valid use case for it, in the concept of a shell language.
-The syntax for the feature should be simple for a human to read and write, with extra emphasis on readability, given that **most time is spent reading scripts** than writing them.
+A feature is considered useful if there's a valid use case for it, in the context of a shell language.
+The syntax for the feature should be simple for a human to read and write, with extra emphasis on readability, given that **more time is spent reading scripts** than writing them.
 The implementation should require *minimal to zero heap allocations*, and be implemented in a manner that requires *minimal CPU cycles* (so long as it's also **fully documented** and **easy to maintain**!).

 It should also be taken into consideration that *shells operate entirely upon strings*, and therefore should be fully equipped for all manner of string manipulation capabilities.
-That means that users of a shell should not immediately need to grasp for tools like **cut**, **sed**, and **awk**.
+That means that users of a shell should not immediately need to reach for tools like **cut**, **sed**, and **awk**.
 Ion offers a great deal of control over slicing and manipulating text.
 Arrays are treated as first class variables with their own unique **@** sigil.
 Strings are also treated as first class variables with their own unique **$** sigil.
 Both support being sliced with **[range]**, and they